 The history of the geomagnetic field over Antarctica is poorly constrained.
 This is due to a lack of samples, which is obviously due to the remote location.

-This project uses hundreds of cores from the Antarctic peninsula to better characterize the declination, inclination, and intensity of the magnetic field over the Antarctic Peninsula over the last ~5 Ma.
+This project uses hundreds of cores from the Antarctic peninsula to better characterize the declination, inclination, and intensity of the magnetic field in this area over the last ~5 Ma.